Juan Guaidó: Foreign affairs

-Guaidó seeks to restore relations with Israel; Chávez had severed relations with Israel more than ten years prior, favoring support for Palestine during Operation Cast Lead.
+Guaidó sought restored relations with Israel; Chávez had severed relations with Israel more than ten years prior, favoring support for Palestine during Operation Cast Lead.

-Guaidó has supported Venezuela's sovereignty claim of Guayana Esequiba throughout his political career.
+Guaidó has supported Venezuela's sovereignty claim in the Guyana–Venezuela territorial dispute throughout his political career.

-In June 2019, the United Nations reported that 4 million Venezuelans had left the country, many without a valid passport.
+In June 2019, the United Nations reported that four million Venezuelans had left the country, many without a valid passport.
 Associated Press has reported that getting an extension is an expensive and lengthy ordeal for many Venezuelans.
 The National Assembly decided accordingly to release a decree, signed by Guaidó, to extend Venezuelan passports' lifespan.
 The decision was accepted by the United States and Canada, which recognized the validity of the Venezuelan passports for five years beyond the printed expiration date.

 In September 2019, Guaidó announced the designation as terrorist organizations of Revolutionary Armed Forces of Colombia (FARC), National Liberation Army (ELN), Hamas, Hezbollah, and the Islamic State of Iraq and the Levant (ISIS/ISIL), ordering all state security forces to protect "our sovereignty and territorial integrity" against the threat posed by these groups.

 Following an American airstrike that killed Iranian Quds Force Commander Qasem Soleimani in January 2020, Guaidó said that Soleimani "led a criminal and terrorist structure in Iran that for years caused pain to his people and destabilized the Middle East, just as Abu Mahdi al-Muhandis did with Hezbollah."
 Guaidó also accused Nicolás Maduro of allowing him and his Quds Forces to incorporate their sanctioned banks and their companies in Venezuela.